Research financial sustainability

 Sustainability of research in UKRI’s institutes

-UKRI has a large and growing portfolio of strategically important institutes, spanning the breadth of our scientific remit.
+UKRI has a large portfolio of institutes, spanning the breadth of our scientific remit.

 We work in partnership to:

-• demonstrate their importance to the R&I ecosystem
+• show their importance to the R&I system

 • raise the profile of the research they undertake